 Meeting schedule: Besides just stating the end and start time of the meeting, try breaking the meeting down into timed subsections.
-For instance, maybe you share news for the first ten minutes then spend the next thirty solving a problem before leaving ten minutes at the end for questions or overflow.
+For instance, maybe you share news for the first 10 minutes, then spend the next 30 solving a problem, leaving 10 minutes at the end for questions or overflow.

 Clear agenda items and objectives: Label any decisions that need to be made, problems that must be solved, or information that must be understood.
 At the end of the meeting, you should have completed this objective.

-It's important to keep in mind that there are many purposes for holding a meeting, and you need to make it clear to your team which type of meeting you are holding as well as their role in it.
+It's important to keep in mind there are many reasons for holding a meeting, and you need to make it clear to your team which type of meeting you’re holding, as well as their role in it.

 As a team leader, you need to create a safe environment where your team members feel heard and respected.
 You need to safeguard their chances to speak up and check the interrupters on your team.
 Some people are more comfortable speaking up in public.
 Some aren't.
 It's mostly the latter for whom you need to facilitate opportunities to talk.